 An impairment loss is recognised if the carrying amount of an asset or its cash generating unit exceeds its recoverable amount.
 A cash generating unit is the smallest identifiable asset group that generates cash flows that largely are independent from other assets and groups.
-Impairment losses are recognised in the consolidated income statement.
+Impairment losses are recognised in the Group consolidated statement of income.
 Impairment losses recognised in respect of cash generating units are allocated first to reduce the carrying amount of any goodwill allocated to the units and then to reduce the carrying amount of other assets in the unit (group or units) on a pro rata basis.